jiangxinmeng1/tae_design/update_async_index_design.md

 - When the index is dropped, the `drop_at` will be updated and the record will be deleted asynchronously.

 //TODO index name may be ""
-3. 每10s会扫描一次mo_async_index_log。
-挑出符号要求的表检查是否有更新。如果没有更新直接更新watermark。如果有更新就同步数据。同步之前先更新mo_async_index_iterations表。执行器按mo_async_index_iterations执行同步任务。同一张表的index会尽量保持watermark一致，这样可以一起同步。
-会按这些要规则创建iteration：
-* watermark为0的index是新建的,如果这张表没有其他Index，同步从0到现在的数据。如果表上已经有index了，同步从0到其他Index的watermark，这样下次它们可以一起同步。因为这个任务可能非常久，为了不影响表上其他索引，其他索引会正常更新。
-* 如果一张表的时间戳一致，而且没有正在跑的iteration（除了新建的索引以外），同步从watermark到now的数据。
-* 可能某几个index的watermark落后表上的其他索引。因为新建索引第一次同步的过程中可能表上其他的索引又更新了，这个索引会落后于整张表。如果新的表上连续建多个索引，它们拿到的第一个watermark不一样，这样也会产生落后的索引。每次挑选一个索引同步到表上最大的watermark。这样的索引应该不多，很快能让整张表的水位一致。

-每个同步任务对应mo_async_index_iterations中的一行。选中表和index后往mo_async_index_iterations插入，填写account_id,table_id,index_names,from_ts,to_ts。

-- When any error occurs, the `err_code` and `error_msg` will be updated.
-  - err_code: 0 means success, 1-9999 means temporary error, which will be retried in the next iteration, 10000+ means permanent error, which need to be repaired manually.
+3. Every 10 seconds, `mo_async_index_log` is scanned.
+- It filters out the tables that meet the criteria and checks for updates.
+If there are no updates, the watermark is updated directly.
+If there are updates, data synchronization is triggered.
+Before synchronizing, the `mo_async_index_iterations` table is updated.
+The executors performs synchronization tasks based on the `mo_async_index_iterations` table.
+- Indexes on the same table try to maintain consistent watermarks so they can be synchronized together.
+- Iterations will be created under the following conditions:

+* If an index has a watermark of 0, it is a newly created index: 1.If there are no other indexes on the table, it synchronizes data from timestamp 0 to the current time.2.If there are already indexes on the table, it synchronizes data from timestamp 0 to the watermark of the other indexes, so that they can be synchronized together in the future.
+Since this task may take a long time, other indexes on the table will continue updating normally to avoid being blocked.

+* If all indexes on a table have the same timestamp and there is no running iteration (except for newly created indexes), synchronization occurs from the watermark to the current time.

+* Some indexes may fall behind others on the same table: 1.This happens because during the initial full sync of a new index, other indexes on the table might continue to update, causing this index to lag behind.
+2.It may also happen if multiple indexes are created consecutively on a new table, and each gets a different initial watermark.
+In such cases, one lagging index is selected at a time to catch up to the table's maximum watermark.
+These lagging indexes should be few in number and can quickly be brought into alignment with the table's overall watermark.

-4. After collecting the table list, it starts to update index tables according to the table list, which will be called a `iteration`.
+4. After collecting the table list, it starts to update index tables according to the table list, which will be called a `iteration`.Each synchronization task corresponds to a row in `mo_async_index_iterations`.
 In a iteration:
 ```sql
 CREATE TABLE mo_async_index_iterations (
     id INT AUTO_INCREMENT PRIMARY KEY,